aayushuppal/Whole-Foods-Delivery-Slot/README.md

 # Whole Foods Delivery Slot Automated Script

-Yes, amid COVID-19 trying to get Whole Foods and Amazon Fresh delivery slots can get cumbersome.
+Amid COVID-19 trying to get Whole Foods and Amazon Fresh delivery slots can get cumbersome.
 To free you off the constant hassle of checking for slots (and almost never finding one), this automated script can notify you (yes notifies you verbally, so you can go about your tasks) of when new delivery slots open.

 ## Usage:

 - python3.7

 ```
+make setup

 make check

 make run